 Performance and Visuals in One Package

 The TUF VG27AQ is all about performance, performance, performance.
-The IPS panel here can support gaming at 1440p resolution without having a major impact on features like refresh rate, input lag, and response time.
+The IPS panel here can support gaming at 1440p resolution without having a major impact on factors such as refresh rate, input lag, and response time.
 HDR support is also available here, but the somewhat anemic maximum brightness means you shouldn't expect the level of vividness and clarity you'd find from the best models out there.
-This monitor obviously comes with support for FreeSync technology, but it also makes the most of ASUS' Extreme Low Motion Blur Sync for an additional boost of performance.
+This monitor obviously comes with support for FreeSync technology, but it also makes the most of ASUS' Extreme Low Motion Blur Sync for an additional boost to performance.
 The solid ergonomics, along with the blue light technology, makes it feel great during longer gaming sessions too.

 2. Gigabyte AORUS FI27Q 27″ Frameless FreeSync Monitor

-Want a monitor that will put in the work even if you decide to trade out your AMD graphical processor for a NVIDIA alternative?
+Want a monitor that will put in the work even if you decide to trade out your AMD graphical processor for an NVIDIA alternative?
 That's the most obvious advantage of the Aorus FI27Q, but it's not the only one.
-The bezel itself is barely there, and the image quality is one of the best available.
+The bezel itself is barely there, and the image quality is some of the best around.
 It's not all just good looks with this monitor either.
-This model provides a refresh rate and a response time that ranks it near the top of the list - including gaming monitors that don't offer such a high resolution.
-You may pay a pretty penny, but you can be comfortable knowing you're getting the best.
+This model provides a refresh rate and a response time that ranks it near the top of the list - even among gaming monitors that don't offer such a high resolution.
+You may pay a pretty penny, but you can be comfortable knowing you're getting the best around.

 3. ViewSonic XG2402 24″ FreeSync Gaming Monitor